-The dependency of liquidus temperature on the changing liquid composition would result in solidification of the alloys over a range of temperature.
+The dependency of liquidus temperature on the changing liquid composition would result in solidification of the alloys over a range of temperatures.
 The first solid would start forming and the composition would be lower in solute, for eutectic alloys, compared to initial liquid composition.
 As the solidification progresses, the balance of the solute would be rejected enriching the liquid through diffusion.
 This would eventually result in lower liquidus temperature than that of the initial composition.
-This solute rejection process is liable-responsible for the development of segregation or coring.
+This solute rejection process is responsible for the development of segregation or coring.
 As a general rule, it can be stated that if the freezing range is larger for an alloy and it gets sufficient time for solute rejection, the segregation severity would be more [45].

-3.3 Scheil-Gulliver solidification model
+3.2.
+Scheil-Gulliver Solidification Model.
 This model is different from the equilibrium model in the sense that it does not allow any elemental diffusion in the solid.
-That means, once a solid is formed nothing comes out of it or gets in.
+This means that once a solid is formed nothing comes out of it or gets in.
 This would result in a steady rise in rejected solute level in the liquid phase until the final liquid region has reached the eutectic composition.
-The famous "non-equilibrium lever rule" or more popularly known as the Scheil equation, is as follows:
+The famous "nonequilibrium lever rule" or more popularly known as the Scheil equation is as follows:

-$$C_S = K \cdot C_0 (1 - f_S)^{K-1}$$ 5
+$$C{\rm S} = K \cdot C_0 (1 - f{\rm S})^{K-1}.$$ (5)

-3.4 Brody-Fleming dendritic solidification model

-The work of Brody and Flemings[35] pinpointed the reason for the discrepancy between experimental microsegregation measurements and the values predicted by the Scheil model.
+3.3.
+Brody-Fleming Dendritic Solidification Model.
+The work of Bower et al. [35] pinpointed the reason for the discrepancy between experimental microsegregation measurements and the values predicted by the Scheil model.
 This mismatch is due to the presence of finite solid-state diffusion in actual castings, whereas the Scheil model assumes no diffusion in the solid state.
-Therefore, the amount of back diffusion that takes place, both during and after the solidification, has to be taken into consideration.
-This back diffusion is liable-responsible for lower solute levels than the prediction of the Scheil model.
-The extent of back diffusion is determined by the dimensionless parameter, α , as shown in the integration of the differential solute balance equation for a parabolic growth rate as follows, where,
+Therefore, the amount of back diffusion that takes place, both during and after solidification, has to be taken into consideration.
+This back diffusion is responsible for lower solute levels than the prediction of the Scheil model.
+The extent of back diffusion is determined by the dimensionless parameter, $\alpha$ , as shown in the integration of the differential solute balance equation for a parabolic growth rate as follows:

-$$C{S} = KC{0}[1 - (1 - 2\alpha K)f{S}]^{(K-1)/(1 - 2\alpha K)}$$ 6 were described earlier for plane front solidification, when α is set to 0.5, then the equation represents the equilibrium lever rule and when D_S is set to zero (i.e. no solid state diffusion), α becomes zero, and that results in the Scheil equation.
+$$C{S} = KC{0} [1 - (1 - 2\alpha K) f{S}]^{(K-1)/(1 - 2\alpha K)},$$ (6)